data-science-infinity/data-science-infinity.github.io/_posts/2021-10-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ---

-We have properly fitted the ***multiple linear regression model*** with the interaction term to the model, we can make predictions using the following formula.
+We have properly fitted the ***multiple linear regression model*** with the interaction term to the data, we can make predictions using the following formula.

 ```
 sales = 6.75 + 0.0191 x TV + 0.0289 x radio +  0.0011 x TV x radio + e